 IM (Innovation management) reports are in-depth, comprehensive reports on the historic and current development of the company’s approach to innovation management, their tools and techniques, brought up to date with the latest initiatives.
 Reports examine leadership styles, policies and management practices, and address how these companies built and sustained innovation over such a long period.
 Companies; 3M, Deere, GE, P&G and Starbucks.
 Real companies.
 Real practices.
 Idea-intensive, highly-respected companies.

 The reports are based on a variety of sources including, interviews with suppliers and ex-employees, biographies of the company’s senior executive officer, third party interviews, and an analyses of company and investor presentations.
 Each report uses a framework for cataloging the information in such a way that the reader can easily apply best practices to their own organization.

 Mini-profiles.
 Each report highlights one or more features of a company’s approach to the management of innovation.
-DSM, Google.
+Eg. DSM.

 Current innovation issues.
-Papers on such issues as; Board responsibility for risk, the need to think more about the meaning importance of research and development spending
+Papers on such issues as; Board responsibility for risk, the need to think more about the meaning importance of research and development spending, are available.

 SMEs only.
-CIO has a special section devoted to subject which are of interest to those more concerned with small and medium-sized organizations; SMEs.
-Most of the third party research on corporate innovation has been done with a focus on large companies since these are the companies which. being public companies, publish more information than do SMEs.
-Much of what larger companies do is applicable to SMEs but necessarily scaled to meet immediate needs.
+CIO has a special section devoted to those more concerned with small and medium-sized organizations; i.e. SMEs.
+Most of the third party research on corporate innovation has been done with a focus on large companies since these are the companies which. being public, publish more information than do SMEs.
+Much of what larger companies do to encourage innovation is applicable to SMEs but necessarily scaled to meet immediate needs.

 Country innovation.
 National governmental policies can impact corporate innovation.
 CIO reports on interesting developments in select countries; Argentina, Canada, India, Scotland, Russia, Portugal and, most recently, Japan.